by Rev. Randy Asburry

 I had never sung this hymn before this week.
 But now that my kantor has been introducing it to us, I can’t imagine preparing for Holy Week or going through Holy Week without it.
 The hymn is “No Tramp of Soldiers’ Marching Feet” – #444 in Lutheran Service Book.

 The tune, “Kingsfold,” has taken just a bit of effort to nail down for singing, especially because, as my kantor says, my ear wanted to sing something else at a couple of points.
 But I have come to realize that with sturdy, durable hymns, good things come.
 Not for those who put little effort into learning their hymns, but for those who do have to put some effort into learning and singing their hymns.
 Quite often the best and sturdiest hymns and hymn tunes — the ones that stay with you and put spiritual meat on your bones, so to speak — are the ones that take some time and effort to learn!

 But back to the hymn itself.
 Once learned, this tune seems to have both a regal and a marching quality to it.
-Perfect for Holy Week as we ponder our Lord’s kingly procession into Jerusalem without customary regal fanfare, and then as we can almost hear the tramping feet of soldiers marching to arrest Jesus and deliver Him to Pontius Pilate, and then as we raise the rafters of heaven in singing of our Lord’s Easter victory.
+Perfect for Holy Week as we ponder our Lord’s kingly procession into Jerusalem without customary regal fanfare.
+We can almost hear the tramping feet of soldiers marching to arrest Jesus and deliver Him to Pontius Pilate, and then as we raise the rafters of heaven in the singing of our Lord’s Easter victory.

 I find it quite fascinating that each stanza places those words on quite different lips.
 In stanza 1, the Palm Sunday crowd joyously cries out.
 It’s the only thing that heralds the King’s coming.
 As the rest of the stanza says: “No tramp of soldiers’ marching feet” and “No sound of music’s martial beat” and “No bells in triumph ring, No city gates swing open wide.”
 Our Lord’s Palm Sunday entry is oh so humble.